What You Need to Know

-Kari’s Law requires a Multi-Line Telephone System (“MLTS”) to be configured to dial 9-1-1 in three keystrokes and be connected to a 9-1-1 call center.
+Kari’s Law went into effect nationwide in Februrary of 2020 and it requires a Multi-Line Telephone System to be configured to dial 9-1-1 in three keystrokes and be connected to a 9-1-1 call center.
 In other words, an MLTS must enable users to dial 9-1-1 directly, without having to dial any additional digit, code, prefix, or post-fix, including any trunk-access code such as the digit ‘9’, to reach an outside line.

 Kari’s Law also requires that, when a 9-1-1 call is made, there must be some type of internal notification to a central location at the facility where the system is installed (e.g. an organization’s system administrator, safety director, executive operations manager, etc.), or to another person or organization regardless of the location, if the system is able to be configured to provide the notification without an improvement to the hardware or software of the system.

-Following that assessment, please contact VIP so that we may take actions we may deem necessary to comply with the Ray Baum’s Act.
+Following that assessment, contact your telecommunications provider so that they may advise you on how to comply with the Ray Baum’s Act.
 Should you have any questions regarding the level of detail that should be provided for your organization’s location information, we strongly urge you to consult with your legal counsel.

 The details of Kari’s Law and Ray Baum’s Act can be reviewed here.